MauroDataMapper/docs/docs/user-guides/admin-functionality/admin-functionality.md

 ![User list](manage-users-list.png)

 To order the list, you can click the small arrow to the right of each column heading.
 This will display the list in chronological order according to that category.
-To order from A-Z click the arrow until it points upwards.
-To order from Z-A click the arrow until it points downwards.
+To order from A-Z click the arrow until it points up.
+To order from Z-A click the arrow until it points down.

 You can also filter the user list, by clicking the filter symbol, to the right of **'repository'**.
-This will display three boxes at the top of the list where you can then enter either a **'Name'**, **'Email'**, or **'Organisation'** to filter the repository.
+This will display three boxes at the top of the list where you can then enter either a **'Name'**, **'Email'**, or **'Organisation'** to filter the list by.

 ![Filtered user list](filtered-user-list.png)

 ### 4.1 Add a new user

 To add a new user click the **'+Add user'** button at the top right of the **'Manage users'** page.
-This will bring up an **'Add User'** form which you need to complete.
+This will bring up an **'Add User'** form which you will need to complete.

 ![New user form](new-user-form.png)

-Enter the **'First name'**, **'Last name'**, **'Email'**, **'Organisation'** and **'Role in organisation'** for the new user.
-You then need to choose the **'Role'** of the new user by selecting **'Administrator'** or **'Editor'** from the dropdown menu.
+Enter the first name, last name, email, organisation and role for the new user.
+You then need to choose whether the new user is an **'Administrator'** or **'Editor'** from the dropdown menu in the **'Role'** field.

-You also need to specify the groups that the user is associated with.
-To do this, select the relevant groups from the dropdown menu.
+You also need to specify the groups that the user is associated with by selecting the relevant groups from the dropdown menu.
 You can remove any pre-selected groups from the list by clicking the red cross to the right of the group you wish to delete.

+![New user form showing dropdown menus](new-user-form-dropdown-menus.png)

 Once all the fields have been completed, click **'Add user'** and a green notification box should appear at the bottom right of your screen confirming that the **'User saved successfully'**.

-![New user form showing dropdown menus](new-user-form-dropdown-menus.png)

 ### 4.2 Reset password

-To reset a user's password, find their entry in the user's list.
-Click the **'Actions'** button to the right of their details and select **'Reset password'** from the dropdown menu.
+To reset a user's password, click the **'Actions'** button to the right of the relevant row and select **'Reset password'** from the dropdown menu.

 A green notification box will appear at the bottom right of your screen, confirming that a **'Reset password email sent successfully'**.
 The user can then follow the instructions in the email to reset their password.